-<Truth DeQay> Flora-10101 asks the question where do we get our knowledge and information, and how reliable is it?
+<Truth DeQay> (working title Flora-10101) asks the question where do we get our knowledge and information, and how reliable is it?

 I set out to explore the region where our natural and digital world’s collide.